GeneralInfluence/MicroCaptive/README.md

 In that case, to get the information you want for a scenario, do the below when in a IDE:

+0) Import the scenario classes: from va_scenariocalculator import scenario_one, scenario_two
 1) Create a client (if you want to toggle the initial amount, then do initial_amount = your_number): i.e. clientx = scenario_one()
 2) Call the total_returns() method: